pdfcpu/pdfcpu/README.md

 ### Disclaimer
 Usage of pdfcpu assumes you know about and respect all copyrights of any PDF content you may be processing.
 This applies to the PDF files as such, their content and in particular all embedded resources like font files or images.
-Credit goes to Renee French for creating our beloved Gopher.
+As of now encrypted PDF files are not supported.
+Credit goes to [Renee French](https://instagram.com/reneefrench) for creating our beloved Gopher.

 ### License